pwnageByButchy/pwnageByButchy.github.io/_posts/2020-05-16-pi-zero-security-feed.md

 ---
 layout: post
-title: Security Feeds with Pi Zero
+title: Security Feeds with Pi Zero (Phase 1)
 description: A hardware project...I know right the software guy is doing a hardware project.
 Using a Pi Zero (or a few of them) and no special software creating an RTSP feed from a Pi Zero with a Pi Camera attached.
 tags:
  - Project